 Enquiries and how to apply

 The School welcomes research enquiries from prospective students.
-Please contact individual academics or, Dr Jeremy Noel-Tod the School's Postgraduate Research Director for Critical research degrees or, Prof Rebecca Stott the School's Postgraduate Research Director of Creative-Critical research degrees, to discuss your proposal.
+Please contact individual academics or Dr Petra Rau, the School's Postgraduate Research Director for Critical research degrees or Prof Rebecca Stott the School's Postgraduate Research Director of Creative-Critical research degrees, to discuss your proposal.

 For admissions enquiries and general information contact the PGR Office: